AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/sul-khatesh-erlw.md

       \ otherwise replaced by those of the new form, except any class features or\
       \ legendary actions of that form."
     "name": "Change Shape"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Sul Khatesh can expend a use to take one of the following actions.
+Sul Khatesh\
+  \ regains all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Sul Khatesh makes two attacks with her Arcane Blast or one attack with\
       \ her magic staff."